 Howdy Music lovers!
 Today I learned that we can control media players from commandline in Unix-like operating systems.
-You can play, pause, toggle between play and pause, increase/decrease volume, switch to next/previous media files, and stop the media playback.
+You can play, pause, toggle between play and pause, increase/decrease volume, switch to next/previous media files, and stop the media playback in your media players.
 All from Terminal!
 Cool, yeah?
 Yes, it is.
 In this guide, we will be discussing two simple utilities that can be used to control the media players from the Terminal in your Linux box.

 Playerctl is a simple command line utility for controlling media files from Terminal.
 It will allow you to play, pause media files, switch to next or previous track, increase or decrease the volume, stop the playback etc. Using Playerctl, we can manage the all media players that implement the MPRIS D-Bus Interface Specification.
 Some of the popular media players that can be controlled using Playerctl are given below.

 Playerctl is available in the official repositories of all modern Linux distributions.
 So, you can install it using the distribution's default package manager.